8888/pip/docs/architecture/20251229/habit-tracker/02_COMPONENTS.md

     *   **Operations:** Create operations that map to the backend functions (e.g., `GET /habits`, `POST /habits`, `GET /habits/{id}`).
     *   **Backend:** The backend for these operations will be the Azure Function App.
     *   **CORS:** Configure a Cross-Origin Resource Sharing (CORS) policy to allow requests from the Static Web App's domain.
+*   **Note on Simplicity:** While APIM represents a production-ready best practice, a simpler alternative for a hobby project is to link the Static Web App directly to the Azure Function App.
+The Static Web App can still proxy requests to `/api/*`, providing a simpler setup at the cost of losing the advanced features of APIM (like custom policies, advanced caching, and a single management plane for multiple APIs).

 ## 3. Azure Functions